 Diversifying Higher Education Faculty in Illinois (DFI) program

 Northeastern Illinois University’s Diversifying Faculty in Illinois (DFI) program is seeking applicants for the 2021-2022 DFI Fellowship.
-The DFI Fellowship provides tuition and fee waivers, plus a $10,000-$20,000 stipend per academic year.
+The DFI Fellowship provides tuition plus a $10,000-$20,000 stipend per academic year.
 The purpose of the DFI program is to diversify the faculty and professional staff at higher education institutions in the state of Illinois.

 To be eligible for participation in the DFI, applicants must:

 - Be currently enrolled in a master’s program OR, be unconditionally accepted to start a master’s program either Summer or Fall 2021